codemagic-ci-cd/codemagic-docs/content/code-signing-yaml/signing-ios.md

 - `APP_STORE_CONNECT_PRIVATE_KEY`

   This is the private API key downloaded from App Store Connect.
-Note that when encrypting files via the UI, they will be base64 encoded and would have to be decoded during the build.
-Alternatively, you can encrypt the **contents** of the file and save the encrypted value to the environment variable.
+Encrypt the **contents** of the file and save the encrypted value to the environment variable.

 - `CERTIFICATE_PRIVATE_KEY`

   A RSA 2048 bit private key to be included in the [signing certificate](https://help.apple.com/xcode/mac/current/#/dev1c7c2c67d) that Codemagic creates.
-You can use an existing key or create a new 2048 bit RSA key by running the following command in your terminal.

-  Similarly to the above note that when encrypting files via the UI, they will be base64 encoded and would have to be decoded during the build.
-Alternatively, you can encrypt the **contents** of the file and save the encrypted value to the environment variable.
+You can use an existing key or create a new 2048 bit RSA key by running the command below in your terminal.
+Note that you should encrypt the **contents** of the file and save the encrypted value to the environment variable.

 ```bash
 ssh-keygen -t rsa -b 2048 -m PEM -f ~/Desktop/codemagic_private_key -q -N ""